top of page

 “I am obsessed with TikTok.
 It has impacted the way I understand and shape my world,” says Spencer.

-Spencer, who is formally diagnosed with ADHD and works as a lived experience disability advocate, says they use it every day -- enabling them to engage with content in a way that is accessible and enjoyable.
+Spencer, who has been formally diagnosed with ADHD and works as a lived experience disability advocate, says they use it every day -- enabling them to engage with content in a way that is accessible and enjoyable.

 “I love that it’s so quick and goes from one thing to the other.
 It keeps pace with the way my head works and calms me down.
 It makes me feel normal during that moment I’m watching,” says Spencer.